t3hbb/PanGP_Extractor/README.md

 **Good News : Few simple changes and you can still retrieve this information ... block the tool not the technique - good going guys**

+**Check out the other branch for a version that will work with v6.2.6-838**

 Palo Alto Networks GlobalProtect client queries the GlobalProtect Service for your username and password everytime you log on or refresh the connection.

 It appears in memory as paintext - same with the uninstall password and deactivate passcode.